pretix/pretix-docs/docs/guides/widget.md

 #### Show or hide event info

-By default, the widget will  display event info such as title, location, and front page text if you linked it to an event series.
+If you linked the widget to an event series, then it will display event info such as title, location, and front page text by default.
 It will **not** display that info for a single event.
 You can pass the optional `display-event-info` attribute to change this behavior.